flinder/flinder.github.io/_posts/2016-03-24-intro-to-text-analysis.md

 print max_hash + ": " + str(hashtags[max_hash])
 </code></pre>

+<pre><code class="python">#Trump: 64
+@realDonaldTrump: 75
+</code></pre>

 #### Tokenization

-Most statistical text analysis is based on the 'bag-of-words' approach: It is assumed (clearly wrongly) information in documents is purely contained in the word counts of a document.
+Most statistical text analysis is based on the 'bag-of-words' approach: It is assumed information in documents is purely contained in the word counts of a document.
 Grammatical and syntactical structure is ignored.
+Through this assumption we clearly lose a lot of information.
+But it makes analysis of text tremendously easier and is sufficient in many situations.
 Let's first count all words in each document.

-To do this we have to split the document into discrete words, they can are also called 'tokens' and the process 'tokenization'.
+To do this we have to split the document into discrete words, they are also called 'tokens' and the process 'tokenization'.
 Here we simply split the string object, whenever there is a white space (you might already think of things that can go wrong here).
 There are more sophisticated methods to do this but for now it is sufficient.

 After obtaining tokens each document is represented as the count of each unique token in the document.